AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-13-Toppoff-Sequencing-RNAseq-QC-for-Mcapitata-Larval-Thermal-Tolerance-Project.md

 - `unqualified_percent_limit 10 \`
 	- percents of bases are allowed to be unqualified, set here as 10%
 - `length_required 100 \`
-	- Removes reads shorter than 100 bp.
+	- Removes small reads shorter than 100 bp.
 We have read lengths of 150 bp.
-- `cut_right cut_right_window_size 5 cut_right_mean_quality 20`
-	- Jill used this sliding cut window in her script.
-I am going to leave it out for now and evaluate the QC to see if we need to implement cutting.

 ```
 #!/bin/bash